 – Select “System Preferences.’

 – Click the “Output” tab on the sound window

-– Close the window and see if the sound is working
+– Close the window, then see if the sound is working.

-Sometimes, you may see digital out instead of internal speaker, it’s an indication that external devices are connected to your MacBook.
+Sometimes, you may see digital out instead of internal speaker.
+That’s an indication that external devices are connected to your MacBook.
 What you should do is to disconnect all external devices and check the list again.

 Reset NVRAM or PRAM